brettz9/webappfind/README.md

 (XSS-safe or unsafe versions); PATCH header for more generic updates?
 1. PUT for specific site only (or data within a site as per targeted updating item)
+1. Allow PUT/POST back to Atyourcommand to have side effects such as modifying in place higlighted right-clicking text (without the user seeing the web app open), e.g., to convert JS to CoffeeScript in a document one is viewing.
 1. SQLite (e.g., for localStorage); could be wrapped by targeted updating API and used with PUT; send schema URL in header to inform that the update must be tabular, not otherwise hierarchical